bethel-physics/hw_projectiles/README.md

 ## GUI Tutorial (in class)<a name="1"></a>

 Follow the GUI tutorial to create a 4-function calculator GUI!
+Add your calculator GUI files to github.

 ## Problem 1 (in class)<a name="2"></a>